What Is Capacity Management – Guide & Best Practices (2026)

 The aforementioned study by Prosymmetry reports that the vast majority of agencies with a resource management system use a dispersed approach, with only 38% having a centralized platform.

-We can generally distinguish types of capacity management software depending on their comprehensiveness.
+We can generally distinguish types of resource planning and resource management software depending on their comprehensiveness.
 More specialized resource scheduling software solutions usually provide features that support resource allocation and utilization insights for agencies.

 When it comes to integrated solutions, these types of tools combine human resources and financial management with additional collaboration features for project management.
 A popular example of an all-in-one tool is Productive.